silogen/docs/docs/tutorials/ai-workspace-tutorial.md

 !!!
 Note
     Skip steps 1-3 in the chapter `Prepare the training environment`, as these do not apply to the SiloGen (Kubernetes) environment.

-## Tutorial: Prepare and upload a dataset to SiloGen Developer Center
+## Tutorial: Prepare and upload a dataset to AMD AI Workbench

 ### 1. Run the data preparation script in the Jupyter Notebook